The Difference Between Star Trek And Star Wars

 Beyond the superficial differences of science fiction and science fantasy, both the original Star Wars and the 2009 version of Star Trek diverge in their approach to narrative.
 One explores trouble in the act of rebelling, the other in the act of revenge.
 Seeking the source of conflict in both films helps to delineate possible alternatives to story structure.

 If one Throughline focuses on Concerns of the Past, then the other Throughlines will explore Concerns of Understanding, of Memories, and of Conceptualizing.
 A commonality exists between these Concerns that is felt more than intellectualized.
-If a Throughline focuses on Concerns of the Future, then the other Throughlines concentrate on Concerns of Obtaining, of Innermost Desires, and of Changing One’s Nature.
+If a Throughline focuses on Concerns of the Future, then the other Throughlines concentrate on Concerns of Obtaining, of Subconscious, and of Becoming.
 Again, common Concerns different perspectives.

 These common Concerns set the narrative structure in such a way that they distinguish themselves from one another.
-Films set in the Past, Understanding, Memories, and Conceptualizing deviate from films set in the Future, Obtaining, Innermost Desires, and Changing One’s Nature.
+Films set in the Past, Understanding, Memories, and Conceptualizing deviate from films set in the Future, Obtaining, Subconscious, and Becoming.

 This is what happens with Star Trek and Star Wars.